-Supervisor of Accounting and Operations Permanent, Full time, 1.0 FTE
+Supervisor of Accounting and Operations

 Due to significant growth in the Township, additional reporting requirements from senior levels of government and increased internal support from growth in other departments, staff resources in Financial Services are approaching capacity.
 This position will aid the Manager of Finance and the Supervisor of Accounting and Capital to ensure timely preparation of annual reporting requirements, assist in the preparation of the annual operating budget, and be a financial resource for all Township departments in the preparation of studies, master plans, and the implementation of special projects.